 AI voice interactions have come a long way from using formal and monotone responses to user queries.
 When interacting with voice-based applications, users speak to their phones and assistants using a natural and conversational tone.
 And they expect responses to happen in the same manner.
 83% of people prefer informal, chatty tones in any type of communication.

-Today, voice assistants like Siri, Google Assistant, Cortana, and others are able to interact with people in a more natural way.
+Today, voice assistants like Siri, Google Assistant, Cortana, and others can interact with people more naturally.
 We can look forward to even more human-like interactions in the future.

 An interesting development can be found in Google’s Meena Chatbot.
 This tool is only second to humans in terms of how its conversations are specific to the context and how sensible the responses are.
 Given how the chat tool is so far advanced, it would be no surprise to see such a development transfer to voice assistant devices.
 This will enable voice search to become more effective and appealing to people.